emmt/Neutrals.jl/README.md

 Note that all bitwise binary operations are commutative: their result does not depend on the order of the operands.

-These rules may be optimized in the implementation. for example:
+These rules may be optimized in the implementation.
+For example:

 ``` julia
 i |  𝟘 -> i